Ph.D. Teaching, Learning, & Technology

 Visit Admissions!

-• Application requirements: Online application, personal statement (click here for tips on writing a compelling personal statement), two writing samples, transcripts, proof of English language proficiency, two letters of recommendation, minimum GPA of 3.0 for undergraduate work and GRE (waived for 2024 application cycle).
+• Application requirements: Online application, personal statement (click here for tips on writing a compelling personal statement), two writing samples, transcripts, proof of English language proficiency, two letters of recommendation, and a minimum GPA of 3.0 for undergraduate work.

 • International students: Please visit this page for information regarding transcript evaluation requirements.